-If a staff member or volunteer has concern that a child or vulnerable adult is at risk, they must take immediate emergency action if necessary, in the way they would for any emergency situation; they must bring all safeguarding concerns to the attention of the Cathedral's Canon Steward and Safeguarding Officer as soon as possible and in any event within 24 hours.
-Clarity and advice can be sought from the Canon Steward, the Safeguarding Advisor, the Chaplain, or the Assistant Chaplain.
-The Chaplains can be phoned or emailed directly, as can the Safeguarding Officer; the Virgers will have all contact details if necessary.
-Once the safeguarding concern has been addressed and the subject of the concern has been safeguarded, the safeguarding form should be completed and sent to the safeguarding inbox (safeguarding@stpaulscathedral.org.uk).
-The electronic form is found in the 's' drive under 'safeguarding'; paper copies of the form are held in the Virgers' office or the Security box.
+If a staff member or volunteer has concern that an adult at risk or child is at risk of harm or abuse, they must take immediate emergency action, if necessary, in the way they would for any emergency situation.
+They must bring all safeguarding concerns to the attention of the Cathedral's Canon Steward and Safeguarding Officer as soon as possible and in any event within 24 hours.
+Clarity and advice can be sought from the Canon Steward, the Safeguarding Officer, the Chaplain, Chief Operating Officer, Canon in Residence, or Human Resources.
+The Chaplain can be phoned or emailed directly, as can the Safeguarding Officer; the Virgers will have all contact details if necessary.
+Once the safeguarding concern has been addressed and the subject of the concern has been safeguarded, the safeguarding form should be completed and sent to the safeguarding inbox

+(safeguarding@stpaulscathedral.org.uk).
 The form should record as much detail as possible: time and date; details of the concern; a description of relevant persons; names and contacts details of staff, visitors, or worshippers involved and the reference number or contact details if a referral is made to the police or other services.